 Phylum: Magnoliophyta - Class: Liliopsida - Order: Caryophyllales - Family: Caryophyllaceae

-This plant grows on dry, sandy soils, and we found these flowers in North Wales at Newborough Warren National Nature Reserve on the Anglesey coast.
-Other similar sand dune reserves would be the best places to look for this pretty wildflower.
+This plant grows on dry, calcareous grassland often with sandy soil.
+We have found these flowers in North Wales at Newborough Warren National Nature Reserve on the Anglesey.